Our Pastor

 and deacons, build and pay off a Family Life Center & more.

-He has pastored two historically significant black churches founded by slaves and former freed Christians: Springfield Baptist Church in Greensboro, Georgia, and Shoal Creek Baptist Church in Locust Grove, Georgia.
+He has pastored two historically significant Black churches founded by enslaved persons and freed Christians: Springfield Baptist Church in Greensboro, Georgia, and Shoal Creek Baptist Church in Locust Grove, Georgia.

-Under his leadership, The Greater Piney Grove Baptist Church has undergone extensive renovations and expansions, including the construction of a Family Life Center and a state-of-the-art Worship Center with a seating capacity of over 1,000.
+Under his leadership, The Greater Piney Grove Baptist Church has undergone extensive renovations and expansions, including the construction of a Family Life Center and a state-of-the-art Worship Center with seating for more than 1,000 worshippers.
 These projects were completed and fully liquidated in record time.
-In 2014, The Grove Gardens for seniors was constructed and fully occupied within a week.
-In 2024, the State of Georgia honored him by naming the bridge on Glenwood Avenue crossing Interstate 20 in Atlanta as The Reverend Dr. William E. Flippin, Sr. Bridge.
+In 2014, The Grove Gardens for Seniors was constructed and fully occupied within a week.
+In 2024, the State of Georgia honored him by naming the bridge on Glenwood Avenue crossing Interstate 20 in Atlanta the Reverend Dr. William E. Flippin, Sr. Bridge.

-Throughout his nearly three decades as pastor, Dr. Flippin, Sr. has overseen the ordination of over 100 new ministers and deacons, established scholarship funds, and created Christian education and resource centers for both the congregation and the wider community.
+Throughout his nearly three decades as pastor, Dr. Flippin, Sr. has overseen the ordination of more than 100 ministers and deacons, established scholarship funds, and created Christian education and resource centers for both the congregation and the broader community.

-Dr. Flippin, Sr. has positioned The Grove as a prominent stakeholder in Atlanta and DeKalb County, engaging with the community through partnerships with the NAACP, operating a full-time Outreach Center, Counseling Center, and Community Development Corporation (501c3), and organizing annual holiday giving and self-help programs.
-He served as President of the DeKalb Juvenile Justice Commission, raising over $300,000 in three years to assist at-risk children and youth.
-The church also anticipates the completion of The Grove Gardens to provide healthy food options at East Lake Senior Living Community.
+Dr. Flippin, Sr. has positioned The Grove as a prominent stakeholder in Atlanta and DeKalb County through partnerships with the NAACP, the operation of a full-time Outreach Center, Counseling Center, and Community Development Corporation (501c3), and by organizing annual holiday giving and self-help initiatives.
+He served as President of the DeKalb Juvenile Justice Commission, raising more than $300,000 in three years to support at-risk children and youth.
+The church also anticipates the completion of The Grove Gardens, which will provide healthy food options for residents of the East Lake Senior Living Community.

-Dr. Flippin, Sr. is dedicated to nurturing and developing leaders, serving as a mentor to pastors, ministers, community, and business leaders.
-Leveraging his expertise as a certified coach, he guides individuals to unlock their potential in leadership.
-His ministry has taken him to various countries, including Africa, Ethiopia, South Africa, Greece, Turkey, the Bahamas, and Israel.
+Dr. Flippin, Sr. is deeply committed to the development of leaders, serving as a mentor to pastors, ministers, and community and business leaders.
+Drawing upon his expertise as a certified coach, he equips individuals to realize their leadership potential.
+His ministry has taken him abroad to Africa, Ethiopia, South Africa, Greece, Turkey, the Bahamas, and Israel.

-In addition to his professional pursuits, Dr. Flippin, Sr. is happily married to Sylvia Taylor Flippin, a graduate of Vanderbilt University and holder of a Master’s degree in Education from Georgia State University.
+In addition to his professional and ministerial pursuits, Dr. Flippin, Sr. is happily married to Sylvia Taylor Flippin, a graduate of Vanderbilt University and holder of a Master’s degree in Education from Georgia State University.
 She retired as a Mathematics Instructional Coach for the DeKalb County Board of Education.
-They are proud parents of four children: Rev. Dr. William Edward Flippin, Jr. and his wife Kedra Flippin, Rev. Dr. Richard Curtis Flippin, Rev. Joseph Charles Taylor Flippin, and Miss Sylvia Joi Flippin.
-Dr. and Mrs. Flippin, Sr. are also joyful grandparents to Shamel Emani and Khloe Kristina Taylor.
+Together, they are the proud parents of four children: Rev. Dr. William Edward Flippin, Jr. and his wife Kedra Flippin, Rev. Dr. Richard Curtis Flippin, Rev. Joseph Charles Taylor Flippin, and Miss Sylvia Joi Flippin.
+Dr. and Mrs. Flippin, Sr. are also the joyful grandparents of Shamel Emani and Khloe Kristina Taylor.

 Book Rev. Flippin